- >Psychiatry Home

 This year we are offering 60-minute teleconferences on the first Wednesday, second Tuesday, third Wednesday, and fourth Thursday of each month from 12:00 P.M. to 1:00 P.M.

-These teleconferences are via telephone and Adobe Connect.
+These teleconferences are via Adobe Connect and telephone.
 Please follow the instructions provided below (as well as in the monthly announcements) to connect in the way you choose.

 All sessions are scheduled for 60 minutes and begin at noon on each day.